zhuangpeixian/Peixian-Zhuang/index.md

 ### Conference technical committee（会议委员）
-2023-2020 International Conference on Image and Graphics Processing, 2022 International Conference on Graphics and Image Processing, 2022-2019 IEEE International Conference on Signal and Image Processing (2019 图像处理II分会主席), 2022 International Conference on Metaverse Technology, 2022 and 2021 International Conference on Virtual Reality, 2021 International Conference on Electronics, Communications and Networks,
+2023-2020 International Conference on Image and Graphics Processing, 2022 International Conference on Graphics and Image Processing, 2022-2019 IEEE International Conference on Signal and Image Processing, 2022 International Conference on Metaverse Technology, 2022 and 2021 International Conference on Virtual Reality, 2021 International Conference on Electronics, Communications and Networks,